luisfelipewb/RoboND-Rover-Project/report.md

 - Aproach the rock samples efficiently

 ### Conclusions
 Curent version of the implementation, already achieves the minimal results necessary.
-Further improvements will be done continuously within the time lime.
+Further improvements will be done continuously within the time limit.